Acelogic/Acelogic/README.md

 ✔️ I have experience in full stack web development and also embedded development<br>

-✔️ I have been the participant of Opensource projects (QEMU, Virtio, NewPipe), Robotic competitions, and startup incubators starting from 2014.
+✔️ I have been the participant of Opensource projects (QEMU, Virtio, Linux Kernel, NewPipe), Robotic competitions, and startup incubators starting from 2014.

 👨🏼‍💻 Open to your collaboration requests and would be happy to answer any questions